rust-lang-ru/book/rustbook-ru/nostarch/chapter03.md

 > variable will have a value that probably isn’t what you were expecting it to
 > have.
 Relying on integer overflow’s wrapping behavior is considered an error.
 >
-> To explicitly handle the possibility of overflow, you can use these families
+> To explicitly владение the possibility of overflow, you can use these families
 > of methods provided by the standard library for primitive numeric types:
 >
 > * Wrap in all modes with the `wrapping_*` methods, such as `wrapping_add`.